-Under the terms of the 2006 Softwood Lumber Agreement (SLA), the trigger for a reduction in the export tax rate for Canadian softwood products going to the United States will increase in the upcoming month.
-Beginning on the 1st and...
+Under the terms of the 2006 Softwood Lumber Agreement (SLA), the trigger for a reduction in the export tax rate for Canadian softwood products going to the United States has resulted in a decrease for the upcoming month.
+Beginning on...
 Read more >

 Effective July 14, 2015, the Canada Border Services Agency (CBSA) concluded their re-investigation of the normal values, export prices and amounts of subsidy of certain steel grating originating in or exported from the People’s Republic of China (China).
 The subject...
 Read more >

 Ports on the West Coast have lost significant chunks of their usual business following unprecedented backlog and work slowdowns through the past year.
 However, now that the labor dispute that helped ignite an extended stretch of slow and difficult operations...
 Read more >